filleben/F1Experiences/README.md

 I made some changes from the initial wireframe design the major changes include:

-  - A user profile page were added containing user info and order history.
+  - A user profile page was added containing user info and order history.
   - Edit pages were added for both race events and tickets.
   - A contact page was added for users to contact the site owners.
   - A search bar was added to the race packages page.
-  - Testomonials were added to the home page.
+  - Testimonials were added to the home page.

 ### Design Choices